Carson And HUD Are Sued Over Delaying Anti-Segregation Rule

 More than a third of the fair housing assessments that were submitted in 2017 were initially rejected, the agency said.

-The lawsuit comes nearly three years after the U.S. Supreme Court ruled in a much-watched Fair Housing Act case, siding with civil rights groups on the validity of citing "disparate impact in housing cases."
+The lawsuit comes nearly three years after the U.S. Supreme Court, in a much watched Fair Housing Act case, sided with civil rights groups on the validity of citing "disparate impact in housing cases."

-As NPR reported, that ruling means "statistics and other evidence can be used to show decisions and practices have discriminatory effects — without proving that they're the result of discriminatory intentions."
+As NPR reported, that ruling means "statistics and other evidence can be used to show that decisions and practices have discriminatory effects — without proving that they're the result of discriminatory intentions."

 That 2015 ruling involved a case against the Texas Department of Housing and Community Affairs, which was accused of contributing to segregated housing patterns by giving too many tax credits to housing in predominantly black areas and too few in predominantly white areas.

-In the new case, Texas housing advocates say federal scrutiny is particularly needed in their state in the wake of Hurricane Harvey.
+In the new case, Texas housing advocates say federal scrutiny is particularly needed in their state in the aftermath of Hurricane Harvey.
 The assessments, they say, could help ensure that the money to rebuild in Houston and other areas is distributed in an equal and fair manner.

 Analysis of the recovery effort in Houston has shown that "wealthier areas received more federal disaster assistance than lower-income neighborhoods," as member station Houston Public Media reports.

-That analysis draws on contrasts between two maps: one that shows where FEMA has approved the highest percentages of assistance applications, and another that shows the Houston area according to the CDC's social vulnerability index.
+That analysis draws on contrasts between two maps: one that shows where the Federal Emergency Management Agency has approved the highest percentages of assistance applications and another that shows the Houston area according to the Centers for Disease Control and Prevention's social vulnerability index.

 Even before the HUD decision in January, advocates say, they were already engaged in a long fight to change officials' thinking about segregation.

-"We have spent over a decade working with state and local governments to provide understanding that segregation is not an accident—it is the product of decades of intentional government policy," said Madison Sloan, Director of Texas Appleseed's Disaster Recovery and Fair Housing Project.
+"We have spent over a decade working with state and local governments to provide understanding that segregation is not an accident — it is the product of decades of intentional government policy," said Madison Sloan, director of Texas Appleseed's Disaster Recovery and Fair Housing Project.

 NPR's Brakkton Booker contributed to this report.